 Before you start submitting your manuscript to publishers and agents (or before you hire an editor), you should do as much editing as you can by yourself.
 Once you’ve spent time tidying your manuscript, consider sharing it with some trusted readers for feedback.
 Don’t let the first person who reads your book be someone you’re pitching to — seek out beta readers instead!
 For more tips on this part of the process, take a look at these:

-- What are Beta Readers and Sensitivity Readers? (article)
+- What are Sensitivity Readers (and Should Authors Use Them?) (article)

 - How to Self-Edit Like a Pro (free course)